olile11/Cuda-guide/README.md

 # Cuda-guide
-Install and setup cuda and require library on ubuntu24
+Install and setup cuda and required library on ubuntu24

 # 1 - Prepare the machine